Sociometer

 Sociometer theory is a theory of self-esteem from an evolutionary psychological perspective which proposes that self-esteem is a gauge (or sociometer) of interpersonal relationships.

 This theoretical perspective was first introduced by Mark Leary and colleagues in 1995 and later expanded on by Kirkpatrick and Ellis.

 In Leary's research, the idea of self-esteem as a sociometer is discussed in depth.
 This theory was created as a response to psychological phenomenon i.e. social emotions, inter- and intra- personal behaviors, self-serving biases, and reactions to rejection.
 Based on this theory, self-esteem is a measure of effectiveness in social relations and interactions that monitors acceptance and/or rejection from others.
 With this, an emphasis is placed on relational value, which is the degree to which a person regards his or her relationship with another, and how it affects day-to-day life.
 Confirmed by various studies and research, if a person is deemed having relational value, they are more likely to have higher self-esteem.

-The main concept of sociometer theory is that the self-esteem system acts as a gauge to measure the quality of an individuals current and forthcoming relationships.
+The main concept of sociometer theory is that the self-esteem system acts as a gauge to measure the quality of an individual's current and forthcoming relationships.
 Furthermore, this measurement of self-esteem assesses these two types of relationships in terms of relational appreciation.
 This is how other people might view and value the relationships they hold with the individual.
 If relational appreciation of an individual differs negatively, relational devaluation is experienced.
-Relational devaluation exists in the format of belongingness, with a negative alteration allowing the sociometer gauge to highlight these threats, producing emotional distress to act to regain relational appreciation and restore balance in the individuals self-esteem.
+Relational devaluation exists in the format of belongingness, with a negative alteration allowing the sociometer gauge to highlight these threats, producing emotional distress to act to regain relational appreciation and restore balance in the individual's self-esteem.